amsunny/route/docs/5.x/controllers.md

 As mentioned above, Route will dispatch any `callable` when a route is matched.

-For performance reasons, Route also allows you to define controllers as a type of proxy, there are two of these proxies that will allow you to define strings and the actually callable will be built when Route dispatches it.
+For performance reasons, Route also allows you to define controllers as a type of proxy, there are two of these proxies that will allow you to define strings and the actual callable will be built when Route dispatches it.

 ### Closure